Trump says U.S., Chinese teams to restart trade talks ahead of G20

 “Had a very good telephone conversation with President Xi of China.
 We will be having an extended meeting next week at the G-20 in Japan.
 Our respective teams will begin talks prior to our meeting,” Trump tweeted.

+Chinese state media said Xi agreed to the meeting and emphasized in the call that economic and trade disputes should be solved through dialogue.

+“The key is to show consideration to each other’s legitimate concerns,” Xi said.
+“We also hope that the United States treats Chinese companies fairly.
+I agree that the economic and trade teams of the two countries will maintain communication on how to resolve differences.”

-Those remarks eased concerns that such a meeting would not take place, which would have been seen as a snub to Washington and possibly have triggered another round of tariffs.
+The confirmation of a meeting avoids the possibility of a snub to Washington that could have triggered another round of tariffs.

+Stocks extended gains after the tweet, with the Dow and S&P up more than 1%, as investors bet new talks could ease trade tensions between the world’s two biggest economies.

+“This is a very positive development,” said Clete Willems, a trade negotiator with Trump’s team, who cited the importance of a meeting between Xi and the U.S. president at the last G20 in Argentina.